usnistgov/ucef-gateway/gateway-federate/README.md

 Refer to the javadocs or the method comments for more information.

-## InjectionFederate
+## GatewayFederate

 The front end of the gateway project.
 It provides public methods to publish interactions and object updates, as well as the blocking run method which performs the full federate life cycle.

-## InjectionCallback
+## GatewayCallback

 An interface that defines a set of callback methods which will be invoked during the federate life cycle primarily concerned with receiving interactions and object updates.
-You must implement this interface and pass the implementation to the InjectionFederate constructor.
-Almost all implementations should maintain a reference to the InjectionFederate to enable the callbacks to invoke the publish data methods.
+You must implement this interface and pass the implementation to the GatewayFederate constructor.
+Almost all implementations should maintain a reference to the GatewayFederate to enable the callbacks to invoke the publish data methods.

 ## ObjectModel